 6) Visibility is key to maturing your security program.
 By using metrics and insights gleaned from cloud visibility to demonstrate its benefits to boards of directors and other decision makers, security teams can gain budget for new security program enhancements, and take part in strategic decision-making – all of which help mature security.

 Stopping threats may be the top-line benefit from greater cloud visibility – but wait, there’s more: The improved visibility can support decisions about where data should live, how different data types are exposed to varying levels of risk, and where to shore up compliance.
-By using visibility to baseline, tune, and continuously monitor security investments, security teams can boost performance and power new business opportunities.
+By using visibility to baseline, tune, and prioritize cloud security monitoring investments, teams can boost performance and power new business opportunities.

 “headline”: “6 REASONS TO PRIORITIZE CLOUD VISIBILITY IN YOUR CLOUD SECURITY STRATEGY”,